flleeppyy/Reason-Envelope-Modifier/readme.md

 Byte 5: Global
 Byte 6: Sustain marker position

+The following three are for creating points in the envelope.
+This is basically a template.

-Byte 7: This point X position
+First byte: X position
-Byte 8: This point Y position
+Second Byte: Y position
-Byte 9: Curve that leads off to the next point (Maximum user defined value=A1, Maximum Value=C8; Anything greater will not have any effect)
+Third Byte: Curve that leads off to the next point (Maximum user defined value=A1, Maximum Value=C8; Anything greater will not have any effect)

-Any extra bytes after this are new points.
-(Basically Bytes 7-9 repeated) 7,8, & 9 will be your main interest here.

 Sync rates are defined earlier in the document, with their values as regular integers.
 0 = 8 Bar